List of inmates at the United States Penitentiary, Terre Haute

 This is a list of notable current and former inmates at the United States Penitentiary, Terre Haute.
-Currently, 16 inmates have been executed, and a further 3 inmates are imprisoned on death row awaiting execution.
+As of 2021, 16 inmates have been executed (12 under President Trump in the seven-month span between July 2020 and January 2021), and a further three inmates are imprisoned on death row awaiting execution - two of them here and the third at ADX Florence.